MattisLind/teleprinterHat/README.md

 ## Using PWM to control the selector magnet.

 The main idea with this circuit is to generate the required 60mA with as litle loss as possible.
-The idea is that when a voltage is appled over an indcutor the current will start flowing linearly with time.
-When the voltage is removed over the coil the energy stored in the magnetic field tries to force the current to continue to flow.
-Normally this would cause sparks and high voltage over the coil.
-But if we lead the current back to the coil using a diode the magnetic field will slowsly start to collapse in an orerly fashion.

-The idea is to control the ON and OFF of the voltage over the magnet based on the measured current in the loop by a small microcontroller.
-Whenever the current increased over the nominal current plus some margin the controller will switch off the line voltage.
-Then current slowly decreases until it exceeds the lower margin at the time the controller switches ON line voltage again.
-Thus regulating the current in  the loop.
+By measuring the current in the loop using a small resistance and then hysteresis regulate the current using a PNP transistor as switch.
+The current is feed through a small inductor which will no saturate.
+(The receiver magnet goes into saturation and stays saturated over the whole bit.

+## Keying.

+A simple NPN trnsistor is used to key the current in the loop ON/OFF.
+This has to be done without any free-wheeling diode since otherwise the release of the magnet when swithcing of the current will be very much delayed and might not even happen at all.